 Faye Muntz received a BA degree from the University of Cincinnati as a voice major at the College-Conservatory of Music and her master’s degree in vocal performance with a pedagogy emphasis from Southern Illinois University at Edwardsville.
 Before moving to Salt Lake City, she was a featured soloist and professional member of the Bach Society of St. Louis and has produced and directed several musical productions there.
 She has served as a clinician and lecturer for the Salt Lake Jazz Festival, given lectures on vocal hygiene at the University of Utah School of Music as well as at Utah State University, performed in the Temple Square Artist Series concerts, and judged local, regional, and national vocal competitions for numerous organizations, including the Utah Symphony-Utah Opera Salute to Youth competition.

-She has been the singing voice specialist for the University of Utah Voice Disorders Center, a vocal teacher, and has continued her education through clinical observation, seminars, coursework, and workshops throughout the country since 2000.
+She has been the singing voice specialist for University of Utah Health Voice Disorders Center, a vocal teacher, and has continued her education through clinical observation, seminars, coursework, and workshops throughout the country since 2000.

 For Professional Voice Users